gusrub/wallet/DOCUMENTATION.md

 #### Headers

- - **[X-Total-Pages]**.
+ - **X-Total-Pages**.
 An integer containing the total amount of pages that the client can paginate through.

 ## Show

 > Roles: **admin**, **customer**

 Returns the details of a certain user.
-If the given user uuid is not the client's request user and the client's request user is a customer a `401 unauthorized` http error will be returned.
+If the given user id is not the client's request user and the client's request user is a customer a `401 unauthorized` http error will be returned.
 Only admin users can retrieve details for all other users.

 ### Request

-`GET /users/:uuid`
+`GET /users/:id`

 #### Headers

- - **[Accept]** *Optional*.
+ - **Accept** *Optional*.
 Mime-Type that the client expects.
 Could be `application/json`, `application/xml` or `application/csv` for instance.
- - **[Content-Type]** *Optional*.
+ - **Content-Type** *Optional*.
 The type of content being sent to the server.
 If the payload does not contain any binaries such as files or images the recommended is `application/json` otherwise it is recommended to use `multipart/form-data`.
- - **[X-User-Email]** *Required*.
+ - **X-User-Email** *Required*.
 The email of the user account making the request.
- - **[X-User-Token]** *Required*.
+ - **X-User-Token** *Required*.
 The secret token of the user to make the request.
 You can get one by using the `/tokens` endpoint.

 ### Parameters

- - **[uuid]** *Required*.
+ - **id** *Required*.
 The unique ID of the user to retrieve.

 ### Payload